There can be more than one reason, why the computer can’t play any sounds. These are discussed below:

 If you have a desktop computer, it may or may not have a separate sound card.
 But in case of laptops, the sound card is integrated into the motherboard and cannot be removed, so some of the solutions may not apply to laptops.
 Also, new laptops come with built-in speakers, so the external speakers and cabling problems may not apply here, unless you use external speakers or headphones.

 So, where do you start, when you can’t hear any sounds from your computer?

 Before we start with the solutions, did you try the simplest solution first?
-Reboot or restart the computer.
+Rebooting or restarting the computer is the simplest solution and should be tried first.
+If you didn’t already reboot, try it now.
 The sounds may just work after a reboot.